mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/invalid-record-fields-exception.md

 ---
 title: InvalidRecordFieldsException class
-description: Record Format contains fields with types not compatible for this operation exception.
+description: "Record Format contains fields with types not compatible for this operation exception. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Record Format contains fields with types not compatible for this operation exception.